Frequently asked questions: How long is the mast?

 - Rotating masts are not allowed.

--Lateral play mast foot / mast rail less than 10mm
+-Lateral play of mast foot / mast rail less than 10mm

 -Side mast bending 2700mm over MDP (mast date point) less than 30mm